 ABMS defines "board eligibility" as the period of time between when a physician completes an accredited residency program and when initial certification in a specialty is achieved.

-On January 1, 2012 ABMS established a Board Eligibility Policy which places limits on this time period.
-The policy recognizes physicians’ need to use the term "Board Eligible" as a way to signal their preparations for specialty certification.
+The ABMS Board Eligibility Policy for Specialty Certification (effective January 1, 2012) and the ABMS Eligibility Policy for Subspecialty Certification (effective January 1, 2018) places limits on this time period.
+These policies recognize physicians’ need to use the term "board eligible" as a way to signal their preparations for specialty and subspecialty certification.
 At the same time, it closes off the potential for abuse through use of the term indefinitely.